isl-org/Open3D/docs/tutorial/Advanced/global_registration.rst

         print(result_icp)
         draw_registration_result(source, target, result_icp.transformation)

-This script reads two point cloud, and challenge the initial pose.
-The later part of the script register point cloud using **global** registration method and refine the alignment using **local** registration method.
+This script reads two point clouds, and intentionally challenge the initial pose.
+The later part of the script registers point clouds using a **global** registration method and refine the registration using a **local** registration method.

+Let's see the script from the first part.

 .. code-block:: python